MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 info: Initialization success.
 ```

 4. With the site generated, create a `.gitignore` file in the root directory and add the [recommended content]({{baseUrl}}/userGuide/gitignoreFile.html) to it.
-(This is to ensure log files etc are not committed to the repository)
+This is to ensure log files etc are not committed to the repository.

 <box type="important" light>

 **Checkpoint**

-After setting up the MarkBind site, try running the following common operations from the root directory of your MarkBind repository:
+After setting up the MarkBind test site, try running the following common operations from the root directory of your test site:
 - [ ] Build the site by running `markbind build`
 - [ ] Serve the site by running `markbind serve`
 - [ ] Serve the site in development mode by running `markbind serve -d`